Aaron98990/ways-of-the-game/spirit-of-the-game.md

 - Although forcing the restart from the left corner area is technically correct, the ball is already closer to the right corner area.
 Whatever the referee decides, they must be consistent on this throughout the match.

 Undershirt color matching shirt sleeve, undershorts/tights matching short color, tape on socks matching sock color, non-goalkeeper not suppose to be wearing tracksuit bottoms, players by wearing sleeveless shirts, player wearing non-sport spectacles
-- For lower levels of football, there is no need to strictly apply equptment Laws unless it creates an unfair advantage or distraction to opponents or it is not safe.
+- For lower levels of football, there is no need to strictly apply equipment Laws unless it creates an unfair advantage or distraction to opponents or it is not safe.

 Corner flags are missing, the lines are not straight, the penalty area is not the proper size, or the goals are not the proper size.
 No penalty mark for penalty kicks.
 - For lower levels of football, play with what you are given.
 Use the lines as drawn (even incorrectly) on the field of play.
 If the penalty mark is missing, count 12 yards from the goal line to place the ball when a penalty kick is given.